 Estimated number of puppy mills in the U.S. that supply to pet stores or sell online: 10,000

 Websites: Just like pet stores, most websites that sell dogs are selling mill-bred pets, and most of these sites market the puppies as well-bred and lovingly raised.
 No matter how convincing a website is, though, never buy a pet online.

-Classified ads: For decades, the newspaper classifieds have been the first place that puppy buyers go to look for a new pet.
-Commercial breeders tap into this market easily by placing classified ads.
+Classified ads: For decades, classifieds have been the first place that puppy buyers go to look for a new pet.
+Irresponsible breeders tap into this market easily by placing classified ads on websites like Craigslist.
 Please beware of any ads that list several breeds for sale.
 And if the breeder won't let you see where the dogs and puppies live, please don't buy the puppy.

 How to fight puppy mills

 - Don't buy dogs from pet stores or on the Internet.
 Please adopt instead.